 High School Camp

-For students entering grades 6-8 in the upcoming year who have an interest in the outdoors.
+For students entering grades 9-12 in the upcoming year

 Brad Matson Memorial Conservation Camp Scholarship

-In honor of Iron County Supervisor and WI Land+Water Board of Directors member Brad Matson, the Youth Education Committee established a camp scholarship in his name.
-Brad was a passionate supporter of conservation programming for youth and his scholarship will give students who otherwise may not have the chance to experience the outdoors the opportunity to attend our conservation summer camps.
+In honor of Iron County Supervisor and WI Land+Water Board of Directors member Brad Matson, the Youth Education Committee established a camp scholarship in his name to continue his passion for youth conservation programming.
+The deadline to apply for this scholarship is May 8, 2026.

 County Land & Water Conservation Department Scholarships